You have to spend money to make money. So the old saying goes.

 At the low end, you can get into a home-based or mobile concept for $10,000 or less.
 At the high end are hotels, which can cost more than $5 million, including the land.
 Full-service restaurants run from about $750,000 to $3 million or more.
 Fast food restaurants cost from about $250,000 to $1 million and up.
 Auto repair and maintenance facilities run between $200,000 and $300,000.
 Note these are average ranges, and the cost of entry will vary from brand to brand.

-Then, of course, there is the franchise fee - the one-time entry price to use the franchisor's brand, operating system, and to receive ongoing support in management, training, marketing, and more.
+Then, of course, there is the franchise fee -- the one-time entry price to use the franchisor's brand, operating system, and to receive ongoing support in management, training, marketing, and more.
 Franchise fees generally run in the $20,000 to $30,000 range, though they can top $100,000 for higher-end, more established brands.
-Once open, there are ongoing royalties to pay, which typically range from 4 percent to 8 percent of gross revenues and include an ongoing assessment for a joint marketing and advertising fund.
+Once open, there are ongoing royalties to pay, which typically range from 4 percent to 8 percent of gross revenues and include an ongoing assessment for a joint marketing and advertising fund (about 2 to 4 percent).

 Franchisors usually have minimum financial requirements before seriously considering a candidate:

-An increasing number of franchisors offer discounts to veterans, minorities, and women.
-Incentives for vets, minorities, and women can include lower initial franchise fees and/or reduced royalty payments.
-At Nerd Force, for example, veterans receive a $4,000 discount off the initial $12,000 franchise fee; other franchisors offer discounts of 50 percent or more.
+Many franchisors offer discounts to veterans, minorities, and women.
+As noted above, these can include lower initial franchise fees and/or reduced royalty payments.
 Franchisors usually promote these incentives on their website.
-The IFA (International Franchise Association) website is a good place to learn more about these discounts and programs.
+The International Franchise Association's VetFran program is a good place to learn more about these discounts and programs.

 4.1: Weighing the Pros and Cons